Marriage Is Holy

 I know the word is in the Bible, and I really do appreciate that, but the way it is used doesn’t always agree with how it is represented in the Bible.
-The application is very narrow.
+In common use, the word has a very narrow channel of application.
 It doesn’t fit with everyday life.
 Let me explain.

-And the ominous nature of “holy” is compounded by the way it is used.
-When any ceremony – I don’t like that word either – is referred to as holy or sacred you get the idea that smiling or relaxing or enjoying the occasion is not allowed.
-These words are spoken only in a serious tone of voice and accompanied only by actions that are performed rigidly, well arranged, in a scripted manner.
+The ominous nature of holy – and the associated synonyms – is compounded by the way it is used.
+When any ceremony – another threatening word – is referred to as holy or sacred you get the idea that smiling or relaxing or enjoying the occasion is not allowed.
+These words are spoken only in a serious tone and accompanied only by actions that are performed rigidly, in a scripted, well arranged manner.
 Robotic might apply.

 The following wedding video illustrates the point.
 Scroll to the 53rd second if you’re in a hurry:

 But, I don’t want to leave this topic just yet.
-If the word doesn’t signal extreme austerity what does it mean?
+If the word doesn’t signal extreme austerity, if it isn’t intended to make us wooden, what does it mean?
 As I said, it is in the Bible.
 It must mean something.
 Otherwise it is a non-word.
 Why use it at all?

 Well, the first use of the word (Genesis 2:3) illustrates the meaning and also helps us understand how it can easily be abused.
 God used it to refer to the seventh day of the week, Saturday, or what we know as the Sabbath.
 The Bible says God blessed and sanctified the seventh day.
 Or, in other words, He made it holy.